lastmeta/HumanMoney/readme.md

 For example one solution is for automated companies to distribute profits to their customers.
 This is essentially charity and gives the companies a large degree of power.

-Another possible soltion is direct payments to consumers as inflation to the existing money supply.
+Another possible solution is direct payments to consumers as inflation to the existing money supply.
 This solution is centralized redistribution and may not be sustainable as governments lose their monopoly on money.

 Human Money offers an additional approach: provide a concept of money as direct and immediate control over who has money.
 That is to say, redistribute purchasing power through voting with some very hard automatic limits to keep the median account (the average person) sufficiently replenished.